Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 {: .output}

 We can see pilon has produced a fasta file `pilon.fasta`, which is the newly polished assembly.
-This file is now our assembly, in the next episode we will be assessing the quality of this assembly and compare the quality to the previous draft assemblies.
+This file is now our assembly.

+In the next episode we will be assessing the quality of this assembly and compare the quality to the previous draft assemblies.

 > ## Recommended reading:
-> While you're waiting for the polishing to finish here's some things you might want to read about:
+> While you're waiting for the polishing to finish, here's some things you might want to read about:
 > * Comparison of combined assembly and polishing method [Trycycler: consensus long-read assemblies for bacterial genomes](https://link.springer.com/article/10.1186/s13059-021-02483-z)
 > * Polishing strategy for ONT and Pacbio Hifi reads [Polishing high-quality genome assemblies](https://www.nature.com/articles/s41592-022-01515-1)
 > * Comparison of polishing of ONT data with alignment free tool Jasper compared to POLCA,NextPolish and ntEdit [JASPER: a fast genome polishing tool that improves accuracy and creates population-specific reference genomes](https://www.biorxiv.org/content/10.1101/2022.06.14.496115v1.full)